“ARKEN”

 THE USERS

-For the purpose of understanding our users better, I conducted a combination of survey and field study with gallery visitors.
+For the purpose of understanding our users better, I conducted a combination of surveys and field studies with gallery visitors.
 Most of the users confirmed our initial assumption that the digital presence, website and mobile app lack good features and updates.

-One feature that most of the users agreed that would love would be adding a mobile ordering feature in their app.
+One feature that most of the users agreed they would love would be a mobile ordering feature in their app.

 accessibility